leninperdomo/Clue/README.md

 Both the characters and items are assigned randomly to each room at the start of the game.
 The values generated in the random arrays were used to define each answer arbitrarily at the start of the game.
 Each room structure contains a linked list of item structures.
 An iventory variable of the item type was used to represent a linked list of the avatar's inventory.
-The array locations determined what rooms each avatar was found in.The scanf function was utilized to get user input that would control each of the game's commands.
+The array locations determined what rooms each avatar was found in.
+The scanf function was utilized to get user input that would control each of the game's commands.
 The takeITEM, dropITEM, and goDIRECTION commands were implemented by using the linked lists afforded by the structures created for the program.
 The game automatically ends and displays a message accordingly if the avatar matches the item, character, and room in a single clue